luo-anthony/DeveloperGPT/README.md

 ```

 #### Using Anthropic LLMs
-To use Anthropic Claude LLMs, you will need an Anthropic API key.
+To use Anthropic Claude 3 Sonnet or Haiku, you will need an Anthropic API key.

 1. Get your own Anthropic API Key: https://www.anthropic.com/api
 2. Set your Anthropic API Key as an environment variable.
 You only need to do this once.